Dr Karen L Masters

 Tim Lingard (2016-)

-Teaching responsibilities: I contribute the Astronomy Content for "Applications of Physics and Space Science" (1st year course).
-I am the Unit Co-ordinator for "Computational Physics 2" (a second year course).
+Teaching responsibilities: I have previously contributed the Astronomy Content for "Applications of Physics and Space Science" (1st year course 2015-2017), and was the Unit Co-ordinator for "Computational Physics 2" (a second year course in 2016-2017).
 I have previously contributed to Mathematical Physics I, and distance learning courses for Maths.

 Royal Astronomical Society